torvalds/linux/Documentation/admin-guide/laptops/sony-laptop.rst

 ------------

-If you want to help with the development of this driver (and you are not afraid of any side effects doing strange things with your ACPI BIOS could have on your laptop), load the driver and pass the option 'debug=1'.
+If you want to help with the development of this driver (and you are analt afraid of any side effects doing strange things with your ACPI BIOS could have on your laptop), load the driver and pass the option 'debug=1'.